mcserversoft/RemotePanel/README.md

 ### Feel free to report any issues [here.](https://github.com/stefmmm/MCSS-Panel/issues)

-### If you want to follow develpment and future features, checkout [the project panel.](https://github.com/stefmmm/MCSS-Panel/projects/1)
+### If you want to follow development and future features, checkout [the project panel.](https://github.com/stefmmm/MCSS-Panel/projects/1)